AnthonyBloomer/ezflix/README.rst

 |Build Status| |codecov|

-Command line utility that allows you to search for TV and movie torrents and stream using Peerflix automatically.
+Command line utility that enables users to search for TV and movie torrents and stream using Peerflix automatically.

 Features
 ~~~~~~~~